 There are many different options when it comes to breast augmentation techniques, as well as implants.
 The different techniques available often have to do with differences in incision placement, and include the inframammary incision, which is located underneath the breast, the periareolar incision, which is located along the border of the areola, and the axillary incision, which is located in the armpit.
 Other techniques also include the transabdominal breast augmentation (TABA), in which breast implants are inserted through an incision in the abdomen, and the transumbilical breast augmentation (TUBA), in which implants are placed through an incision in the naval.
 Furthermore, patients have the option of having their implants placed on top of or underneath the muscle.

 There are also many breast implant options available for each patient’s unique needs.
 The two most common types of breast implants used today are saline and silicone implants.
 Saline implants are filled with a saline solution, while silicone implants are filled with a silicone-gel.
 If a saline implant were to rupture, the breast would simply deflate and the solution would be absorbed into the body.
-If a silicone implant were to rupture, it is imperative that you consult with Dr. Hall immediately, as the body cannot absorb the silicone gel.
-Below is more information about breast Implants:
+If a silicone implant were to rupture the silicone is typically still contained within the layer of scar tissue that forms around the implant, as the body cannot absorb the silicone gel.
+Below is more information about breast implants:

 How is breast augmentation performed?

-After breast augmentation surgery, patients should take one to two weeks to fully recover.
+After breast augmentation surgery, patients typically are not needing narcotics after 24 hours.
+They can typically return to office type work after 5-7 days but should “rest the breasts” and avoid excessive activity for 6 weeks to allow adequate healing.
 Pain medication will be prescribed to help with a comfortable recovery.
-Patients will be given a surgical bra to wear after surgery for support, and they should wear this bra throughout their recovery to ensure optimal results.
-Any sutures that are placed will be removed 10 days after surgery.
-Dr. Hall will provide you with specific recovery instructions, which are imperative to follow for a quick and safe recovery.
+Patients will be given a surgical bra to wear after surgery for support, and they should wear a comfortable bra throughout their recovery to ensure optimal results.
+Any sutures that are placed are typically self -absorbing and do not need to be removed..
+Dr. Hall will provide you with specific recovery instructions , which are imperative to follow for a quick and safe recovery.
 Learn more about proven methods to improve your recovery following a breast augmentation in Dr. Halls video blog, the Thoughtful Patients’ Guide!

 “I saw 3 surgeons before meeting with Dr. Hall and by far